 Fife Council has also enjoyed significant time savings since the implementation of Causeway Alloy.
 Having end-to-end processes all in one system and at teams’ fingertips has secured a remarkable 80% saving in time, as repair crews are no longer constrained by printed work requests, lengthy handovers, and manual input into systems.
 Improved efficiency and response times will ensure more reliable and safe journeys on Fife’s busy roads.

-Since the period between implementation in around August 2020 to the end of November 2022, Fife Council completed 24,178 carriageway patching jobs, a notable improvement on previous rates and a big step towards reducing long-standing backlogs.
-With extra council spending complementing the benefits of the new Causeway Alloy system, Fife Council is now strengthening its reputation as a responsive provider of quality public services.
-For example, potholes that have been flagged for repair are now displayed on a map, offering improved visibility for residents, and helping to reduce the number of complaints and fault requests going through the system.
+Since the implementation period from August 2020 to the end of November 2022, Fife Council has completed 24,178 carriageway patching jobs, a notable improvement on previous rates and a big step towards reducing long-standing backlogs.
+With extra council spending complementing the benefits of the new Causeway Alloy asset management system, Fife Council is now strengthening its reputation as a responsive provider of quality public services.
+For example, potholes that have been flagged for repair are now displayed on a map, offering improved visibility for residents and helping to reduce the number of complaints and fault requests going through the system.

 The scalability of Causeway Alloy is already opening opportunities for Fife Council to expand on its functionality and transform other service areas in the future.
 Alongside gully cleaning, which recently went live, there are plans to implement Causeway Alloy on maintenance activities ranging from street furniture to lighting within the next year, with Causeway Alloy’s automated workflows creating ample opportunity to drive further efficiencies across the board.